Liverpool: D

 Discocaine – project of 1990s by Peter Hurst (ex Marshmallow Overcoat, Whiskey Priests), then London based.
 See his profile in H section.

 Diverse Records – Runcorn label run by Eddie Smith (of Beyond The Implode) 1979-80.
-Rel 2 Eps by the band.
+Released 2 Eps by the band.

 Divine Thunderbolt Corporation – band (c2004) named after the Jap WW2 Kamikaze pilots formed by Tim Whitaker & feat, Jake Brockman (also Echo & The Bunnymen), Andy Eastwood (voc), Kate Milner (voc) and Pete DeFreitas after the split of Sex Gods.
 After Pete’s death, his brother Frank joined on bass.
 Mike Mooney (ex Sex Gods, later of Spiritualised) also feat at some point.